 This is a tough one to compare.

-The initial cost of the Nutribullet is significantly lower–around $80 (check here) compared to the $400 price tag on the Vitamix (check here for latest).
+The initial cost of the Nutribullet is significantly lower–around $80 (check here for the latest price) compared to the $400 price tag on the Vitamix (check here for latest price).
 The Nutribullet comes with two blades, two cups, resealable lids, and two lip rings.
 The Vitamix is nothing more than the blender and its base.
 Initially, the Nutribullet is the clear winner.

 A number of users have commented that the Vitamix burned out after a year of use, even using it just once a week.
 Perhaps they received defective models, but it reflects the quality of the Vitamix over the long term.